 Intercity Bus Security Grant Program: provides $2 million to owners and operators of intercity bus systems to protect surface transportation infrastructure and the traveling public from acts of terrorism and to increase the resilience of transit infrastructure.

-The following non-competitive grants were awarded Feb.
-25 to recipients based on a number of factors:
+The following non-competitive grants were awarded earlier this year to recipients based on a number of factors:

 State Homeland Security Program: provides $415 million to support the implementation of risk-driven, capabilities-based state homeland security strategies to address capability targets.
 Awards are based on statutory minimums and relative risk as determined by DHS/FEMA’s risk methodology.

 Urban Area Security Initiative: provides $615 million to enhance regional preparedness and capabilities in 31 high-threat, high-density areas.
 Awards are based on relative risk as determined by risk methodology.

 Emergency Management Performance Grant: including the funding provided under the American Rescue Plan Act, provides more than $405.1 million to assist state, local, tribal, and territorial governments in enhancing and sustaining all-hazards emergency management capabilities.
 Relative population is considered.

 Intercity Passenger Rail: provides $10 million to Amtrak to protect critical surface transportation infrastructure and the traveling public from acts of terrorism and increase the resilience of the Amtrak rail system.
 Award made per congressional direction.

 Emergency Operations Center Security Grant Program: provides more than $49 million to improve emergency management and preparedness capabilities by supporting flexible, sustainable, secure, strategically located, and fully interoperable emergency operations centers (EOCs) with a focus on addressing identified deficiencies and needs.
 EOCGP had not been appropriated as a grant program in more than 10 years.